Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 9 Desember 2025 17.35.53 UTC
+- WIB: Selasa, 9 Desember 2025 18.27.18 UTC
-- WITA: Selasa, 9 Desember 2025 18.35.53 UTC
+- WITA: Selasa, 9 Desember 2025 19.27.18 UTC
-- WIT: Selasa, 9 Desember 2025 19.35.53 UTC
+- WIT: Selasa, 9 Desember 2025 20.27.18 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: friendship
+Kategori: nature